 In January 2018, it was reported that black cars had been impounded for weeks in Ashgabat, a result of President Gurbanguly Berdimuhamedov’s conviction that black cars bring bad luck.

-Science and education
+Science and Education

-Ashgabat is the most important educational center of Turkmenistan with a large number of institutions of higher education.
+Ashgabat is the most important educational center of Turkmenistan with many institutions of higher education.
 Turkmen State University was founded in 1950.
 The main university building is located on Beýik Saparmyrat Türkmenbaşy şaýoly.
 Turkmen State Medical University is situated in Ashgabat as well.
 It is subordinate to the Ministry of Health and Pharmaceutical Industry of Turkmenistan.
 Other prominent institutions are the Turkmen State Institute of Economics and Management, a main business school founded in 1980, as well as the Turkmen State Institute of Architecture and Construction and The National Institute of Sports and Tourism of Turkmenistan.
-In 2016, the English- and Japanese-medium Oguzhan Engineering Technology University was opened with support of the Japanese government.
+In 2016, the English- and Japanese-medium Oguzhan Engineering Technology University was opened with the support of the Japanese government.
 The International University of Humanities and Development is another English-medium institution of higher education.

 The Turkmen Academy of Sciences is based in Ashgabat.